Dataset Dynamics via Gradient Flows in Probability Space: Dataset Dynamics through Optimization

-The above gradient flows and corresponding PDEs have a probability theory counterpart in terms of random variables.
-Consider a stochastic process $(Z_t)_t$, where each $Z_t\triangleq(X_t, Y_t)$ is random variable with law $\rho_t \in \cP(\cZ)$.
-Equation \eqref{eq:wass_gradflow_general} is associated with a stochastic differential equation (SDE) on $Z_t$, often known as a McKean-Vlasov process \citep{kac1956foundations}:
+The gradient flows defined above have a probability theory counterpart in terms of random variables.
+Consider a stochastic process $(Z_t)_t$, where each $Z_t\triangleq(X_t, Y_t)$ is a random variable with law $\rho_t \in \cP(\cZ)$.
+Equation \eqref{eq:wass_gradflow_general} is thus associated with a stochastic differential equation (SDE) on this random variable:

-for $\phi(Z_t, \rho_t) = -\nabla \fvar[F]{\rho}(\rho_t)(Z_t)$.
-Eq.~\eqref{eq:mckean} can be interpreted as the trajectory of a singe \textit{particle}, with initial position drawn from $\rho_0$ and moving according to a potential function that captures its intrinsic dynamics and interactions with other particles, all driven by $F$.
-Two key observations are in order: (i) this \textit{particle view} of the gradient flow lends itself to computational schemes that operate on finitely many samples, and (ii) the process in eq.~\eqref{eq:mckean} is defined on $\cZ$ (a finite-dimensional space here) rather than on the infinite-dimensional $\cP(\cZ)$, which again makes it amenable to computation.
+for $\phi(Z_t, \rho_t) = -\nabla \tfvar[F]{\rho}(\rho_t)(Z_t)$.
+This is a particular (diffusion-less) case of a McKean-Vlasov process \citep{kac1956foundations, mckean1966class}.
+Eq.~\eqref{eq:mckean} can be interpreted as the trajectory of a single \textit{particle}, with initial position drawn from $\rho_0$, moving according to a potential function that captures its intrinsic dynamics and interactions with other particles, all driven by $F$.
+Two key observations are in order: (i) this \textit{particle view} of the gradient flow lends itself to computational schemes that operate on finitely many samples, and (ii) the process in eq.~\eqref{eq:mckean} is defined on $\cZ$ (a finite-dimensional space here) rather than on the infinite-dimensional $\cP(\cZ)$, making it amenable to computation.

-Numerical approaches to solve SDEs like \eqref{eq:mckean} require discretization.
-Perhaps the simplest way to do so is with a forward Euler scheme:
+Numerical approaches to solve SDEs like \eqref{eq:mckean} require time discretization and finite-sample approximation.
+A simple way to achieve the former is with a forward Euler scheme:

-Computationally, this discretized scheme is approximated by a \textit{system} of particles that evolve simultaneously.
-Starting from $\rho_0 \approx \sum_{i=1}^N p_i\delta_{z_i(0)}$, each particle $\z^{(i)}$ is evolved according to the Euler scheme above, resulting in a system of $n$ updates:
+Computationally, this scheme is approximated by a system of particles that evolve simultaneously.
+Starting from $\rho_0 \approx \sum_{i=1}^N p_i\delta_{z^{(i)}_{0}}$, each particle $z^{(i)}$ is evolved according to the Euler scheme above, resulting in a system of $n$ updates: